 Welcome to the Trend MicroTM Damage Cleanup Services 3 Administrator's Guide.
-This book contains information about the tasks you need to install and configure Damage Cleanup Services.
+This book contains information about the tasks you need to do to install and configure Damage Cleanup ServicesTM.
 This book is intended for novice and experienced users of Damage Cleanup Services who want to quickly configure, administer, and use the product.